bountylabs/blocks-with-screens/blockware/gif-download/README.md

 An example of downloading a binary 565 image and rendering it onto the OLED display.
 Also includes example code for using Arduino OTA for wireless programming.

+## Configuring

+Create a `secrets.h` file based on `secrets.h.example` that contains your WiFi credentials.

 ## Getting set up for development

 1. Download [VSCode](https://code.visualstudio.com/)